zoltantoth0409/liferay-portal/readme/BREAKING_CHANGES.markdown

 #### Why was this change made?

-Documents & Media has been reviewed from an UX perspective, and removing the navigation tabs in widget pages was part of a UI clean up process.
+Documents & Media has been reviewed from a UX perspective, and removing the navigation tabs in widget pages was part of a UI clean up process.